-- T F 1.1 COBOL was designed as a programming language for scientific and engineering applications.
-FALSE - T F 1.2 The procedural programming paradigm treats procedures as first class objects.
-FALSE - T F 1.3 The "Von Neumann" computer architecture is still used as the basis for most computers today.
-TRUE - T F 1.4 One of the advantages of interpreted over compiled languages is that they tend to offer more run time debugging support.
-TRUE - T F 1.5 Any finite language can be defined by a regular expression.
+- T F 1.1 FORTRAN was designed as a programming language for scientific and engineering applications.
+TRUE - T F 1.2 The imperative programming paradigm treats procedures as first class objects.
+FALSE - T F 1.3 The "Von Neumann" computer architecture dominated the early days of computing but was largely replaced by new designs in the 1980s.
+FALSE - T F 1.4 An advantage of a compiler over an interpreter is that it generally produces portable code able to run on many different hardware and software platforms.
+FALSE - T F 1.5 A grammar with a finite number of non-terminal and terminal symbols and also a finite number of rules can specify an infinite language.
 TRUE - T F 1.6 Attribute grammars can specify languages that can not be specified using a context free grammar.
-TRUE - T F 1.7 A recursive descent parser can not directly use a grammar that has right recursive rules.
-FALSE - T F 1.8 The lexical structure of complex programming languages like Java can not be defined using regular expressions.
-FALSE - T F 1.9 A non-deterministic finite automaton for a regular language is generally easier to write than a deterministic one, but harder to apply to a string to see if it matches.
-TRUE - T F 1.10 If the grammar for a language is unambiguous, then there is only one way to parse each valid sentence in that language.
-TRUE - T F 1.11 A BNF grammar can not contain both left-recursive and right-recursive rules.
-FALSE - T F 1.12 The EBNF notation allows one to define grammars that can not be defined using the simpler BNF notation.
-FALSE - T F 1.13 The order of production rules in a grammar is not significant, i.e., two grammars with identical rules but given in different order will always define the same language.
+TRUE - T F 1.7 A recursive descent parser can't directly use a grammar that has left recursive rules.
+TRUE - T F 1.8 The lexical structure of complex programming languages like Python can be defined using regular expressions.
+TRUE - T F 1.9 A deterministic finite automaton for a regular language is generally easier to write than a non-deterministic one, but harder to apply to a string to see if it matches.
+FALSE - T F 1.10 If the grammar for a language is ambiguous, then there is more than one way to parse every valid sentence in that language.
+FALSE - T F 1.11 A BNF grammar can contain both left-recursive and right-recursive rules.
+TRUE - T F 1.12 The EBNF notation allows one to define grammars that can not be defined using the simpler BNF notation.
+FALSE - T F 1.13 The order of a grammar's production rules is not significant, i.e., two grammars with identical rules but given in different order will always define the same language.
 TRUE - T F 1.14 An operator's precedence determines whether it associates to the left or right.
 FALSE - T F 1.15 Specifying how else clauses match with the right if keyword is done by adjusting the precedence of the if, then and else operators.
-FALSE - T F 1.16 Scheme's simple grammar eliminates the need to define operator precedence.
-TRUE - T F 1.17 The idea behind axiomatic semantics is to define the meaning of statements in a programming language by translating them into statements in another language.
-FALSE - T F 1.18 In Scheme, evaluating a symbol requires looking up the value assigned to it as a variable. - T F 1.19 In Scheme, a predicate always returns either #t or #f.
-FALSE - T F 1.20 Scheme uses dynamic scoping to resolve the value of a free (i.e., non-local) variable.
+FALSE - T F 1.16 Scheme's simple grammar makes it easy to define functions that take a variable number of arguments.
+TRUE - T F 1.17 The idea behind operational semantics is to define the meaning of statements in a programming language by translating them into statements in another language.
+TRUE - T F 1.18 In Scheme, evaluating a symbol requires looking up the value assigned to it as a variable.
+TRUE - T F 1.19 A Scheme predicate function is one whose returned value can be interpreted as a Boolean.
+TRUE - T F 1.20 Scheme uses dynamic scoping to resolve the value of a free (i.e., non-local) variable.
 FALSE